alepinzon/cpp-flex-bison-samples/calculator-20230602/README.md

 # C++ with Flex and Bison
-Calculator grammar using Flex and Bison
+Calculator using Flex and Bison

 To execute the sample run the `./run.sh` file.